 In order to get real-world data I knew it was important to measure power and collect data from real products in use.

-What better way than with 2 of my air cooling products that very much like the ones you might use?
+What better way than with 2 of my air cooling products that are very much like the ones you might use?
 To get good data, I measured electricity used from both my air conditioner and fan for a variety of power and speed settings.

 To make it simple for you to see what it all means, I’ve provided a clear comparison graph and a measurement table as well below.